keithbsmiley-other/emilysite/_posts/2021-3-11-super-bullshit.md

 That being said, I’m not going to sit here and write about why legumes, dark leafy greens, and oats are healthy.
 Other than to say they are the most packed with vitamins, minerals, and overall healthy things that make our bodies run as smoothly and efficiently as possible.
 And, honestly, I feel like I’ve pretty much already covered a lot of that in [my article about macros](https://www.emilywyattsmiley.com/fad-diets-and-macros).

 If you came here for a basic list of superfoods, I must say two things:
 1. Have you read any of my other blogs?
 I don’t do short lists.
-This is long form research, baby!
+This is long-form research, baby!
 2. If you do want a list of superfoods, go [here](https://www.heart.org/en/healthy-living/healthy-eating/eat-smart/nutrition-basics/get-smart-about-superfoods-infographic).[^1]

 Okay, now that that’s out of our way.
 We are going to zoom in a little bit.